mondo-mob/mondokit-docs/index.md

 # MondoKit

-Simplify building NodeJS applications on cloud platforms
+Simplify building NodeJS applications on cloud platforms.

+> **Note:** `@mondokit` libs all require ESM.
+If your project still uses CommonJS, then you can continue using our previous incarnation, [gae-js](https://mondo-mob.github.io/gae-js-docs), until you can make the upgrade.

 ## Installation